Parent PLUS Loan

 What occurs during Parent PLUS processing?

-• The servicer performs a credit check.
+• Once the loan application has been completed, the servicer performs a credit check.

 • The servicer notifies the parent of acceptance or rejection of the loan.

-• If the loan is approved, funds are sent directly to MSU and applied against student's bill.
+• If the loan is approved, funds are sent directly to MSU and applied against the student's bill.

 Disbursement